willnorris/willnorris.com/src/about.md

 core and WordPress for Android.

 I can be contacted by email at will @ this domain or by phone at <span class="p-tel tel">+1 (901) 484-9455</span>.
-Links to most of my online profiles can be found on my [Google+ page](https://plus.google.com/+willnorris/about).
+Links to most of my online profiles can be found on my [Google+ page][].
 I'm not interested in hearing about job opportunities.

 </div>